mueller-wulff/ViewModelExtensions/README.md

 })[T::class.java]
 ```

-instead you can use easy to use extension method inside a `FragmentActivity` or `Fragment`:
+instead you can use easy-to-use extension method inside a `FragmentActivity` or `Fragment`:

 ```kotlin
 val model: MyViewModel = viewModel()